-The second one is a secret key.
+The second one is the secret key.

 Secret key doesn’t leave the device.
 Using the public key, a user can only encrypt the message.
-To decrypt such message, according to end-to-end encryption methodology, you should use the corresponding secret key.
+To decrypt such a message, according to end-to-end encryption methodology, you should use the corresponding secret key.

 It doesn’t matter if the third party can get access to the public key since it can be used only for end-to-end data encryption.
 That’s why you can transmit public keys over an open communication channel.

 After every end-to-end encryption app has generated a pair of keys and apps have exchanged the public keys, secure communication can begin.
 Data such as messages, video, and audio files pass the end-to-end encryption process at the sender side before being sent to a server.
 Data is stored on the server until the recipient’s app can receive it.
 After the recipient had notified the server about the data receipt, this data can be deleted from a server or kept there for some time.